ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #provision_instance_api}
 {: api}

 The preferred method to provision an instance is to use the [CLI](/docs/EventStreams?topic=EventStreams-quick_setup_guide&interface=cli#provision_instance_cli).

 Alternatively, you can use the [resource controller API](/apidocs/resource-controller/resource-controller#create-resource-instance){: external}.
-You first need to retrieving an access token with the API.

-_This step shows ${token} in the example, and step 3 the same (ish) but wasn't clear if this was actually defined in the env?
-I suspect we'll need to walk the user through how to get this_
+First, [retrieve an access token](#retrieve-token-api) with the resource controller API, then run the command with the access token to [create the instance](#create_instance_api) using the resource controller API.

-### Retrieving an access token with the API
+### Retrieve an access token with the resource controller API
 {: #retrieve-token-api}

 You can retrieve your access token programmatically by first creating a